 Eco-friendly insect repellent/citronella if you want to sit outside on warm evenings

 Good walking shoes

 Warm clothing for the evenings

-Bed linen: duvet inner (for single beds) or a sleeping bag
+Bed linen: duvet or a sleeping bag (we will provide pillows)

-Swimming gear for the beach, rivers and pool
+Swimming gear for the beach, lakes & rivers

 Limited internet access